-Our Crisis Hotline is a toll-free service staffed by highly trained BRCC crisis counselors 24 hours a day.
-Counselors offer support and information to callers on the crisis line, providing community referrals for healthcare, law enforcement or legal aid, or information on BRCC services.
+Our Crisis Hotline is a toll-free service staffed by highly trained, volunteer crisis counselors 24 hours a day.
+Counselors offer support and information to callers on the crisis line, providing community referrals for healthcare, law enforcement or legal aid, and information on BRCC services.

-Volunteers respond to calls from our local emergency rooms to provide support to recent survivors of sexual assault, as well as friends or family members who may also be present in the hospital setting.
-Medical advocates can give information on the hospital process, and offer follow up counseling services from BRCC.
-Our advocates work alongside medical professionals and law enforcement as part of the Sexual Assault Response Team (SART).
+Volunteers respond to calls from emergency rooms located in all 17 counties in our service area to provide support to recent survivors of sexual assault, as well as friends or family members.
+Medical advocates can give information on the hospital process and offer follow up counseling services from BRCC.
+Our volunteers work alongside medical professionals and law enforcement as part of the Sexual Assault Response Team (SART).

 Volunteers staff booths and tables at community awareness events, festivals, and celebrations to promote awareness about sexual violence and to disseminate information about BRCC services.
-If you are interested in volunteering, please fill out the application below and email to Caitlin Bentley at Caitlin.email@example.com.
+Community engagement events bring BRCC services to diverse communities and volunteers facilitate the success of these events.

-Note: Crisis Line Counselors and Medical Advocates receive 40 hours of state-mandated training, plus continuing education opportunities, supervision, and support.
+Note: Volunteers who provide crisis counseling services receive 40 hours of state-mandated training, plus continuing education opportunities, supervision, and support.
 They also participate in quarterly meetings to receive further support and to stay up-to-date in training, legislation, and general business of BRCC.